louismomo66/field_eyes/DEPLOYMENT.md

 2. Verify that your database connection settings are correct
 3. Make sure the health check endpoint is working
 4. Ensure that port 9004 is exposed in your Dockerfile and correctly mapped in the container settings
-5. If you see "no such host" errors, ensure your environment variables are properly set
+5. If you see "no such host" errors, ensure you're using "localhost" for DB_HOST
-6. If the database connection fails, check if the database is accessible from the container
+6. If using Back4App's database, make sure you're not trying to use "postgres" as the host name

 ## Additional Configuration